Before cooking or grilling chicken, you should consider adding some marinade for tenderizing the meat and getting flavorful chicken.

 How Long Does it Take to Marinate Whole Chicken?

 For a decent marinade concentration, you will need 4 hours of marination.
 You can also opt for an extended soaking - more than 12 hours.
-However, don’t leave the meat to soak for more than 2 days.
+However, don’t leave the meat to soak for more than two days.

-According to the United States Department of Agriculture’s Food Safety and Inspection Service, chicken can be left in marination in the refrigerator for two days [2].
-This means 48 hours should be the maximum time to marinate foods, so they remain healthy for consumption.
+According to the United States Department of Agriculture’s Food Safety and Inspection Service, chicken can be left in marination in the refrigerator for two days [3].
+This means 48 hours should be the maximum time to marinate foods so they remain healthy for consumption.

 The time used to marinate your chicken will depend on the type of marinade you are using and the size of the chicken.

-Here is a breakdown of time taken to marinate chicken based on different factors to achieve extra flavor:
+Here is a breakdown of the time taken to marinate chicken based on different factors to achieve extra flavor:

 Bone in breast, skin on | 1 to 3 hours |